xuj18/Genotype_Imputation_Pakistan/README.md

 7. mocha_idat_to_vcf.sh

-This file contains the Google Cloud script to covert Illumina idat files to vcf files for the genotype data.
+This file contains the Google Cloud script to covert Illumina idat files to vcf files for the genotype data using the MoChA pipeline (https://github.com/freeseek/mochawdl).

 8. plot_Rsq_by_MAF.sh

-This file contains the R script to plot the R2 across the spectrum of MAF for all imputation panels.
+This file contains the R script to plot the R2 across MAF bins for all included imputation panels.

 9. plot_SNP_count.sh